 The UK Government is expected to introduce a new tax on plastic packaging from 1 April 2022.
 Whether you manufacture plastic packaging or whether you are an importer of packaged goods the UKs proposed Plastic Packaging Tax could have implications for you.

-The introduction of the new tax will undoubtedly affect the need for systems and processes to collate the necessary operational and business data for compliance, pricing, contracts, and supply chains.
-These things take time to deal with, which means that you need to start thinking about your strategy for dealing and complying with the tax and how it impacts your wider packaging strategy now.
+PPT will create a need for systems and processes to collate data for compliance, pricing, contracts, and supply chains.
+These things take time to deal with, which means that businesses need to start planning now for their strategy for dealing and complying with the tax.

-In our experience, many businesses are already considering their packaging strategy, however often this conversation doesn’t involve the tax team or the data points needed for compliance with the new proposed taxes.
-The tax team needs to be included in that process so that the impacts of the proposed new tax can be identified, considered and dealt with appropriately.
+In our experience, many businesses are already considering their packaging strategy, but often that doesn’t involve all the business stakeholders or the data points needed for compliance with the new proposed taxes.
+Key business stakeholders should also be involved in the conversation in order for effective systems to be implemented.

 Our environmental tax specialists can help tax teams to understand the proposed new tax, how it will affect their business, assist with development and implementation of systems and controls necessary to collect the relevant data points for compliance, and help to bridge the gap with sustainability, operational and commercial teams in bringing tax considerations into the formulation of revised packaging strategies.